 Property valuations (assessments) are determined on true values as arrived at by a cost approach, market data approach and capitalization of net income where appropriate.
-Current assessments are the results of maintaining new assessments on a like basis with established comparable properties for newly assessed or purchased properties resulting in a decrease of the assessment ratio to its present level of 83.43%.
+Current assessments are the results of maintaining new assessments on a like basis with established comparable properties for newly assessed or purchased properties resulting in a decrease of the assessment ratio to its present level of 89.75%.
 This method assures equitable treatment to like property owners.
 Because of the escalation of property resale values, annual adjustments could not keep pace with rising values.
-The last complete revaluation of property within the Borough was completed in 2010 and effective for the 2011 tax year.

-Upon the filing of certified adopted budgets by the Borough, the local school district, and the County, the tax rate is struck by the County Board of Taxation based on the certified amounts in each of the taxing districts for collection to fund the budgets.
+Upon the filing of certified adopted budgets by the Borough, the local school district, and the County of Gloucester ("County"), the tax rate is struck by the County Board of Taxation based on the certified amounts in each of the taxing districts for collection to fund the budgets.
 The statutory provision for the assessment of property, levying of taxes and the collection thereof are set forth in N.J.S.A.
 54:4-1 et seq.
 Special taxing districts are permitted in the State for various special services rendered to the properties located within the special district.

 Tax bills are due quarterly on February 1, May 1, August 1 and November 1.
 Installments not paid on or before the due date are subject to interest penalties of 8% per annum on the first \$1,500.00 of the delinquency and 18% per annum on any amounts in excess of \$1,500.00.
 These interest penalties are the maximum permitted under State Statutes.
 Additionally, a 6% penalty is charged on any delinquencies in excess of \$10,000.00 if not paid by the end of each year.
 Delinquent taxes open for one year or more are annually included in a tax sale in accordance with State Statutes.
-Tax liens retained by the Borough are periodically assigned to the Solicitor for "in rem foreclosures" in order to acquire title to these properties.
+Tax liens retained by the Borough are periodically assigned to the Borough Attorney (as hereinafter defined) for "in rem foreclosures" in order to acquire title to these properties.